Sanders drenched in sweat, at one of the hundreds of events he's spoken at over the last year.

 The truth is, if we personally put in just a fraction of time he has, and we stayed committed our entire lives, and everyone else did too, it wouldn't make a difference what Bernie does or doesn't do.

 If millions of American's commit to being life-long activists for the political revolution - if millions more decide to continue the fight, we could solve these problems ourselves.

 So, maybe we should think twice before judging Sanders too harshly.

 At the end of the day, Bernie has chosen to work for change within the Democratic establishment.
 That's the job he's chosen.
 I can respect that.
-We need people to do that job -- our job -- is to do what we can to compliment those efforts.
+We need people to do that job -- our job -- is to do what we can to complement those efforts.
 Our job is to decide what sort of contribution we personally want to make, and then do it - whether that's from outside the system, or within it, whether through political lobbying, media activism, community organizing, local politics, direct action, or mutual aid.